USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch04_science.md

 **CMAQ users are strongly urged** to use the *same* Fortran compiler for *all* components of the CMAQ system, including the netCDF and I/O API libraries on which CMAQ depends.

 ## References for Chapter 4: Science Overview
+** >>COMMENT<< ** References are too difficult to keep updated.
+Suggest removing, but can include links to CMAQ website page on publications or How to Cite CMAQ somewhere else in the document.
+Since these references are cited in this section would have to change the write-out to remove specific references.

 Bash, J. O., E. J. Cooter, R. L. Dennis, J. T. Walker, and J. E. Pleim, 2013: Evaluation of a regional air-quality model with bidirectional NH3 exchange coupled to an agroecosystem model. *Biogeosciences*, **10**, 1635-1645.